greggman/hft-gamepad-api/README.md

 This script defaults to reporting `standard` even though it can't support all 14 inputs and 4 axes.
 Setting `reportMapping` to true will make the script report `happyfuntimes-<controllerType>-controler` so your game can check for that if you want.

+`maxGampads`

+Let's you set a maximum number of gamepads.
+The default is unlimited.
+If you set this then when more than that many phones connect those players over the limit will be put in a waiting list.
+If other players quit they'll be added to the game in the order they connected.
+Also see `queue` in [API](#api)

 ## API